The Houshan Daoists, the Houtu cult, sects, ritual associations, and mediums

 These were just a few of the ritual groups we visited in Yixian, Laishui, and Dingxing counties.
-Ch.9 of In search of the folk Daoists of north China continues with related groups in Xushui county just south, as well as details of funerary practices in the region.
+The nearby county of Xushui is also closely connected.

 All this activity may seem impressive, but the long decline since the 1930s was only temporarily arrested by the revival of the 1980s, since when the associations have perhaps been threatened more by the new capitalism than they had been by warfare and political repression.
 Still, my point is to show that even in such a seemingly barren area for Daoist ritual, it was deeply rooted in local culture.
 And as ever their most complex ritual performance consisted in performing funerals.

 In this area (by contrast with north Shanxi) we found plenty of former temple Daoists, but few occupational groups; moreover, no-one seems to have suggested any lay household traditions, even in the imperial period.
 Some practitioners we met were former temple Daoists who had become leading members of their amateur ritual association after being laicized around 1950; but many more such groups had learnt from temple Daoist priests long before that.
 Perhaps the ubiquity of long-established amateur associations and sects made it hard for occupational groups of household Daoists to do business—though that still doesn’t explain why the devotional groups thrived here more than elsewhere.